Islamic Coin (ISLM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Islamic Coin Historical Price

-According to the latest data gathered on Islamic Coin live price page, the current price of Islamic Coin is 0.017685USD.
+According to the latest data gathered on Islamic Coin live price page, the current price of Islamic Coin is 0.017554USD.
 The circulating supply of Islamic Coin(ISLM) is

 In the past 24 hours, Islamic Coin has shown a price movement of